spine-examples/todo-list/README.md

 The projection state is defined in [`projections.proto`](./model/src/main/proto/todolist/q/projections.proto) file.

-The projection has no own commands/events, but uses the events produces by `Task` aggregate instead.
+The projection has no own commands/events, but uses the events produced by `Task` aggregate instead.

 ### Entities